const std = @import("std");

 const object: []const u8 = "A string object";

-Zig always assumes that this sequence of bytes is UTF-8 encoded.
-This might not be true for every sequence of bytes you have it, but is not really Zig’s job to fix the encoding of your strings (you can use iconv
+Zig always assumes that the sequence of bytes in your string is UTF-8 encoded.
+This might not be true for every sequence of bytes you’re working with, but is not really Zig’s job to fix the encoding of your strings (you can use iconv

-16 for that).
-Today, most of the text in our modern world, specially on the web, should be UTF-8 encoded.
+18 for that).
+Today, most of the text in our modern world, especially on the web, should be UTF-8 encoded.
 So if your string literal is not UTF-8 encoded, then, you will likely have problems in Zig.

 , 0x65